adewes/msc-thesis-statistics/README.md

 msc-thesis-statistics
 =====================

-My "Diplomarbeit" (=M.Sc. thesis) in Business Administration on "Genetic Programming in Quantitative Risk Management" (in German)
+My MSc thesis in business administration on "Genetic Programming in Quantitative Risk Management" (in German).